csxmli2016/ASFFNet512/README.md

   <img src='./GithubImgs/i5_f0.png'>
 </div>

->The first rows for the two groups are restored with our selected optimal reference which is more consistent with the low-quality input (see poses and mouth open or closed).
-With our optimal reference, results are more photo-realistic and consistent with the identity (see the identity-belonging details labeled with red boxes).
+>The first row for each group is restored with our selected optimal reference which is more consistent with the low-quality input (see poses and mouth open or closed).
+With our optimal reference, results are more photo-realistic and consistent with the identity (see the identity-belonging details in red boxes).

 ## Citation of this work